OpenRoberta/openroberta-lab/Docker/_README.md

 * `localhost:1998` is configured by `dev.open-roberta.org.443`  and `dev.open-roberta.org.80`
 * `localhost:1997` is configured by `dev1.open-roberta.org.443` and `dev1.open-roberta.org.80`

 and so on.
 B.t.w.: the ports are not fixed.
 But they must be consistent between apache2 and lab server.
+For defaults see the listing below.
 On the prod server

 * `localhost:1999` is configured by `lab.open-roberta.org.443` and `lab.open-roberta.org.80`